Raj76765/netflixclone7676/README.md

 # netflixclone7676
-i have moved the components a seperate folder if you faced any issue in using this than kindly adjust the import ${file path} according to you OR you can just bring out all the component to the main src folder if you are unable to change the import path
+i have moved the components to  a seperate folder if you faced any issue in using this than kindly adjust the import ${file path} according to you OR you can just bring out all the component to the main src folder if you are unable to change the import path
 ____________________________________________________________________________________________________________